 Principal – The Treleaven Consulting Group Ltd.

 In August 2005 John established The Treleaven Consulting Group Ltd., located in Sidney, to provide international marketing and policy advice to public and private sector clients.
 Prior to moving to Sidney he was President and CEO of the Saskatchewan Trade and Export Partnership (STEP), a P3 organization providing market research and export services to 260 Saskatchewan companies.
 Mr. Treleaven began his career in the Canadian Trade Commissioner Service in 1968.
 Postings included Sao Paulo, San Juan, Puerto Rico, London, San Jose, Costa Rica, Hong Kong, Tokyo, and Ambassador to the Philippines.
 In Ottawa he served in a variety of senior positions in Foreign Affairs and International Trade.
-John has been on the Board of Directors since 2007 and is a member of the Executive Committee.
+John has been on the Board of Directors since 2007.

 Municipal Council Representatives